turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Bullet.add_footer = true
 ```

 Click around the application, Bullet will notify you when there's an N+1 query or eager loading.
 The `.add_footer` config will display at the bottom of the page whenever Bullet detects an issue.

-To see it in action, navigate to the `lenders#show` page.
+Make sure you are testing bullet on pages that actually loads things.
+You won't get any notifications on a cart view if the cart is empty for example.

 ### 6. Next steps